TERMS AND CONDITIONS OF PURCHASE

 Unless specifically agreed otherwise all prices shall be fixed firm and not subject to any form of surcharge of variation.

-Unless specifically agreed otherwise all materials supplier under the Order are to be new.
+Unless specifically agreed otherwise all materials supplied under the Order are to be new.

 Inattention to the following details may mean delay in payment but no prompt payment discount shall be forfeited by the Purchaser on account of the Seller's failure:-